info201b-au2022/project-baronk2/proposal/project-proposal.md

 years rate to be 25 deaths per 1000 live births by 2030, [(Child Survival and the SDGs)](https://data.unicef.org/topic/child-survival/child-survival-sdgs/).
-According to UNICEF, "As of 2019, 116 countries have reached the SDG NMR [sutainable development goal for neonatal mortality rate] target with 16 on track, leaving 63 at risk of missing the target” and “As of 2019, 122 of 195 countries have achieved the SDG U5MR [Sustainable development goal for children under five mortality rate] target, and 20 countries are on track to achieve the target by 2030, while 53 will need to accelerate progress to meet the target by 2030.” [(Global, regional, and natinol trends in under five mortality)](https://data.unicef.org/resources/global-regional-and-national-trends-in-under-5-mortality-between-1990-and-2019/).
+According to UNICEF, "As of 2019, 116 countries have reached the SDG NMR [sustainable development goal for neonatal mortality rate] target with 16 on track, leaving 63 at risk of missing the target” and “As of 2019, 122 of 195 countries have achieved the SDG U5MR [Sustainable development goal for children under five mortality rate] target, and 20 countries are on track to achieve the target by 2030, while 53 will need to accelerate progress to meet the target by 2030.” [(Global, regional, and national trends in under five mortality)](https://data.unicef.org/resources/global-regional-and-national-trends-in-under-5-mortality-between-1990-and-2019/).
 Analyzing data on child mortality rates can help countries to continue to stay on track to meet their 2030 sustainable goals, or get onto the right track.

 ### Human Values